-Nonetheless, we expect the profitability of traditional guaranteed products to erode gradually because of the net outflows on these products (negative €3.0 billion in 2019 in France, equivalent to 0.9% of total reserves, negative €1.6 billion in Q1 2020) and because of low interest rates.
+Nonetheless, we expect the profitability of traditional guaranteed products to erode gradually because of the net outflows on these products (negative €3.0 billion in 2019 in France, equivalent to 0.9% of total reserves, negative €5.7 billion in 9M 2020) and because of low interest rates.
 CNP faces the challenge of reorienting its business mix to unit-linked products and protection products.
 In 2019, CNP has well initiated this transition, as evidenced by the growth in unit-linked premiums and reserves (CNP reported a positive €3.2 billion of net flows on unit-linked policies in France in 2019).
-However in the first quarter of 2020, unit-linked business in France was affected by the fall of equity market and resulted in a limited inflow of €0.3 billion.
+However in the first nine months of 2020, unit-linked business in France was affected by the fall of equity market and lockdown measures which resulted in a limited inflow of €0.9 billion.
+The volume of guaranteed products fell more significantly though.

-CNP also aims to increase earnings contribution from protection products, which represented 41% of the group's profits before interest and tax in 2019.
+CNP also aims at increasing earnings contribution from protection products, which represented 41% of the group's profits before interest and tax including own funds portfolio in 2019.